 All entrants must meet BUCS eligibility criteria and be in good standing with their university’s student union and sports department.
 All athletes must abide by the rules, regulations, and codes of conduct of the BSTF, their individual institutions and BUCS for EUSA team members.
 While there are no age restrictions for students entering BSTF events, EUSA’s regulations require athletes winning a qualification spot must be aged 30 or under to attend EUSA Games and Championships; also note current FISU regulations require athletes attending the World University Games be 26 or under.

 More information about the event can be found on the BUCS and EUSA websites.

 EUSA Taekwondo sparring competition typically utilise a double elimination format; a guide to double elimination tournaments is available here.

 Please note that qualifiers will need to discuss funding with their athletic union/ sports department as this varies greatly between universities.
 BUCS does not allocate any direct funding towards University teams at EUSA events, and the full cost is to be paid by the competing University.
 This will include all travel costs, the participation fee (per person per day), the entry fee, provision of referees (where required), and so on.
 Further details regarding costs will be made available at a later date.
 The BSTF will offer administrative support to qualifying athletes and their universities.
 While the BSTF is not itself an athlete funding body we offer some guidance in accessing EUSA event and elite athlete funding schemes which may be available to you through your own university sports departments/athletic unions.

 *Qualification boundaries and qualifying scores may be subject to change.
+Tournament dates are subject to change.
 Qualification criteria may be reviewed in the event that the World Taekwondo Federation modifies the ranking status of the event.